gillzon/TransportationDoc/Readme.md

 ## Basic functionallity ##
 In current version only zebra label is available.
 However, our future plans include expanding our document offerings to include CMRs, manifests, and other relevant transport-related documents.
 We also plan to add support for additional printer languages, allowing for more flexibility in printing options.

+## API documentation
+Redoc is included in the requirement so when running the app it will automatically genereate the API documentation.

 ## Example Usage
 To generate a zebra label in base64 encoding, simply make a POST request to the provided API endpoint with the necessary data.
 The response will contain the zebra label in base64 encoding.